gowtham758550/gowtham758550/README.md

 * I am an engineering student👻 with some programming knowledge and logical thinking.
 * Looking forward to dive into AI in future.
 * Likes to develop android applications using kivy and kivymd frameworks.
-* And some coding👨‍💻 experience in python🐍, HTML, CSS and SQL.
+* And some coding👨‍💻 experience in python🐍, HTML, CSS, JS and SQL.
 * Always ready to collaborate👯‍♂️ with everyone.

 ### Languages and Tools